-Specialist circumstances
+Special circumstances

-4.10 For fully adapted or specially designed stock a flexible tenancy of 10 years will be offered (other than to an existing secure tenant) unless there is evidence of only a short term need for that specific housing.
+4.10 For fully adapted or specially designed stock with more than one bedroom a flexible tenancy of 5 years will be offered (other than to an existing secure tenant).
 The length of tenancy will be at the discretion of the Head of Tenancy Services, Head of Housing Solutions or Head of Housing Services and Business Planning and will be based on the evidence available.
 The decision will be fully documented and open to review.